-Then try relaunching the app!
+Then, try relaunching the app!

-Try toggling off WiFi and then turn it back on again.
+Try toggling off Wi-Fi and then turn it back on again.
 Connect to your fastest and most stable network available.

-3. Reset the Netflix app on iPad for Errors 1011 and 1012 (and others)
+3. Reset the Netflix App on iPad for Errors 1011 and 1012 (+ Others)

 The second problem may be due to specific errors such as Error 1011 & 1012, which will not let you play any videos from Netflix.

-- Close and Relaunch the Netflix App
+- Close the Netflix app.

-- Go to Settings > Netflix
+- Go to Settings > Netflix.

-- Go back to your Home Screen
+- Go back to your Home Screen.

 This process resets the account on your device and also clears out the cache and any other associated data in the application.

-4. Restart your device
+4. Restart Your Device